 An all-in-one slow cooker version

-Even though this is a very speedy dish, I sometimes make this in a slow cooker using braising steak, where the flavours develop even further. with braising steak, it will cook beautifully in 6-7 hours on the HIGH setting.
+Even though this is a very speedy dish, I sometimes make this in a slow cooker using beef short rib or braising streak, where the flavours develop even further. with braising steak, it will cook beautifully in 6-7 hours on the HIGH setting.

 Quick Mongolian beef: serves 3-4

 - 500g flat iron steak, sliced thinly across the grain

 - 2 tablespoons cornflour

 - 3” piece ginger, peeled and finely grated